tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 Add a OLE DB Source to the package.

-Double-click the OLE DB Source, click “New” > “New” to create a connection to Visual FoxPro.
+Double-click the OLE DB Source, click "New" > "New" to create a connection to Visual FoxPro.

-In the Connection Manager, please select “Microsoft OLE DB Provider for Visual FoxPro”
+In the Connection Manager, please select "Microsoft OLE DB Provider for Visual FoxPro"

 Type the file path of a Visual FoxPro database(e.g. C:Address.dbc).

-Test the connection by clicking button “Test Connection”
+Test the connection by clicking button "Test Connection"

-Click “OK” > “OK” to apply.
+Click "OK" > "OK" to apply.

 Now, we can select a table from the Visual FoxPro database in the OLE DB Source editor.